mgcrea/angular-strap/README.md

 AngularStrap is a set of native directives that enables seamless integration of [Twitter Bootstrap 3.0+](https://twitter.github.com/bootstrap) into your [AngularJS 1.2.0+](https://github.com/angular/angular.js) app.

+>
+AngularStrap was initially written to provide AngularJS wrapping directives for Twitter Bootstrap.
+It used to leverage the javascript code written by Bootstrap's contributors to minimize work, retro-compatibility issues & time to market.
+While it worked pretty well, it required a big javascript payload: both jQuery & Twitter Bootstrap libraries.
+When the 1.2 release of AngularJS showed up with the ngAnimate module, greatly simplifying DOM manipulation, we knew it was time for a rewrite!

 ## Documentation and examples